PrathameshSaraf/ecom/README.md

 This is an Ecom Flutter app project.

-In this project, I used the Stacked architecture, which is a MVVM (Model-View-ViewModel) architecture that helps to separate the concerns of your app's components, making it easier to maintain and scale.
+In this project, I used the Stacked architecture, which is a lightweight MVVM-inspired architecture that promotes separation of concerns and reactive programming in Flutter apps.

 Packages used:
 - google_fonts: Provides a way to easily use custom fonts from the Google Fonts library in Flutter apps.